mddrill/WallAppBackend/README.md

 curl http://127.0.0.1:8000/post/
 ```

-You can also edit and delete the post with the backend api, but this functionality is not yet implemented on the frontend
+You can also edit and delete the post

 To edit
 ```